06012021-dotnet-uta/AlainDuplanP1/README.md

 ## Project Description

-This is a ASP.NET Core MVC project utilizing Entity Framework Core to create a Web Store Application that allows a user to create an account then view orders by user and store location.
+This is an ASP.NET Core MVC project utilizing Entity Framework Core to create a Web Store Application that allows a user to create an account then view orders by user and store location.
 The user can create an order, view their order history, and view the order history of a store location.

 ## Technologies Used